The Grow Wild Team

 Executive Director

-Jennifer Mohler of Bridger Scientific, Inc., is an ecologist and executive director for the Gallatin Invasive Species Alliance.
+Jennifer Mohler of Bridger Scientific, Inc., is an ecologist and Grow Wild's Executive Director.
 For over 20 years, Jennifer has worked with a diverse group of public, private, and non-profit entities to conserve natural resources by promoting sustainable land management practices.
 Jennifer was a founding board member of the Association of Gallatin Agricultural Irrigators and served on the board for 14 years.
 In her free time, she’s trains and competes in 3-day eventing with her horses, is an avid gardener, and enjoys hiking the trails with her husband and dog.

 Big Sky Watershed Corp